martinmkrtchian/Final-Autoresearch/program.md

 9) Try Random Forest with different hyperparameters
 10) Try ensembles with some of the models used above that perform well.
 11) Based on the results think about what could be tuned.
 If certain model works better, stick to it and tune the hyperparameters.
+12) Avoid overfitting the model to the training dataset.
+The training and validation scores should be similar.
+The difference should be no larger than 0.15.